tructhienbui/openledger-bot/README.md

 ```bash
 node index.js
 ```
+Do not delete `data.json`, it store your websocket data.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.